 So as Jobs prepares to return to the Javits Center for next week’s Macworld Expo, it’s important to look back at some of the products that made their debut last year and the role they played in Apple’s subsequent fortunes.

 By far, the biggest news to come out of last year’s Expo in New York was the launch of the G4 Cube.
 Visually striking and physically compact, it drew immediate raves as the

 Mac of the future.

 But even amid the plaudits for how Apple managed to pack a processing wallop into a tiny, elegant package, some questions arose about the Cube.
 The cube-shaped Mac had a big price, but no expandability.
 And it wasn’t clear just

 who exactly made up the Cube’s target audience.

 “A lot of pros wanted the simplicity of an iMac,” Jon Rubinstein, Apple’s senior vice president of hardware engineering, told Macworld .
 “A lot of consumers were buying G4s to get the power.”

 But few consumers were apparently willing to pay $1,799 for a monitorless machine that cost $200 more than a 400MHz G4.
 Cube sales fell far below expectations — $90 million under projections for its first three months on the market.
 Apple tried slashing prices and adding a CD-RW drive.
 It didn’t perk up sales.
 Apple wound up

 The revised Power Mac G4s Apple unveiled at last year’s Expo fared better — but not by much.
 Apple

-updated the desktop
+updated the desktop to feature

 dual processors.
 But since Mac OS X — and its built-in support for multiprocessing — had yet to ship, Mac users didn’t bite.
 G4 sales fell $30 million below expectations in